sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 A **Non-secure** system is also a **Non-safety** system, as it is susceptible of malicious intends and actions.

+**Safety** and **Reliability** are not the same, although in coloquial languaje many times are thought equivalent, these concepts are not equivalent.
+Safety relates that an event X never happens, or its probability is very low.
+Reliability relates that an event Y always happens, or is intedend to happen with a high probability.

 ## SAFETY RELATED CONCEPTS: